-13 This point about responsibility depending on competence, not performance, is sometimes obscured by the language of reasons-responsiveness, which can display an ambiguity.
-When we speak of someone being reasons-responsive, we might be signaling that she has the capacities to be guided by reason or, alternatively, that she exercises these capacities well.
-To avoid confusion, it will be helpful to make the former claim by describing her as reasons-responsive and to make the latter claim by describing her as reasons-responding.
+14This point about responsibility depending on competence, not performance, is sometimes obscured by the language of reasons-responsiveness, which can display an ambiguity.
+When we speak of agents as being reasons-responsive, we might be signaling that they have the capacities to be guided by reason or, alternatively, that they exercise these capacities well.
+To avoid confusion, it will be helpful to make the former claim by describing agents as reasons-responsive and to make the latter claim by describing them as reasons-responding.
 The reasons-responsive tradition should insist on distinguishing competence and performance and claim that responsibility depends on being reasons-responsive, rather than being reasons-responding.

-14 For discussion of these aspects of Green's ethical theory, see, e.g., Brink, Perfectionism and the Common Good; Irwin, The Development of Ethics, vol. III, ch.
-85; Tyler, The Metaphysics of Self-Realisation and Freedom; and Skorupski, Being and Freedom, 440-57.
+15For discussion of these aspects of Green's ethical theory, see e.g. Brink, Perfectionism and the Common Good; Irwin, Development of Ethics, vol. III, chap.
+85; Tyler, Metaphysics of Self-Realisation and Freedom; and Skorupski, Being and Freedom, 440-57.

-distinction introduces the concept of moral personality that is important to both Kant and Green.
+Green criticizes forms of ethical naturalism that ground morality in a science of desire and pleasure.
+His criticisms of hedonism rely on Bishop Butler's distinction in his Sermons (1726) between the power and authority of desire (Sermons, II.14).
+Agents need not act on their strongest desires; they can and should act on the basis of a judgment about what it is best for them to do.
+Butler's distinction introduces the concept of moral personality that is important to both Kant and Green.
 Moral personality involves agency and requires capacities for practical deliberation, which require self-consciousness.
-Non-responsible agents, such as brutes and small children, act on their strongest desires or, if they deliberate, deliberate only about the instrumental means to the satisfaction of their desires (PE §§86, 92, 96, 122, 125).
-By contrast, responsible agents must be able to distinguish, as Butler says, between the power and authority of their desires, deliberate about the appropriateness of their desires, and regulate their actions in accord with these deliberations (§§92, 96, 103, 107, 220).
-This requires self-consciousness-the ability to distinguish oneself from particular desires and passions and to frame the question about what it would be best for one on the whole to do (§§85-86).15
+Nonresponsible agents, such as brutes and small children, act on their strongest desires or, if they deliberate, deliberate only about the instrumental means to the satisfaction of their desires (PE §§86, 92, 96, 122, 125).
+By contrast, responsible agents must be able to distinguish, as Butler says, between the power and authority of their desires, deliberate about the appropriateness of their desires, and regulate their actions in accordance with these deliberations (§§92, 96, 103, 107, 220).
+This requires self-consciousness-the ability to distinguish oneself from particular desires and passions and to frame the question about what it would be best for one on the whole to do (§§85-86).16

-Green thinks that the process of forming and acting on a conception of what it is best for me on the whole to do is for me to form and act from a conception of my own overall good (§§91-92, 96, 128).
+Green thinks that the process of forming and acting on a conception of what it is best for one on the whole to do is for one to form and act from a conception of one's own overall good (§§91-92, 96, 128).

 A man, we will suppose, is acted on at once by an impulse to revenge an affront, by a bodily want, by a call of duty, and by fear of certain results incidental to his avenging the affront or obeying the call of duty.
-We will suppose further that each passion ... suggests a different line of action.
+We will suppose further that each passion . . . suggests a different line of action.
 So long as he is undecided how to act, all are, in a way, external to him.
-He presents them to himself as influences by which he is consciously affected but which are not he, and with none of which he yet identifies himself So long as this state of things continues, no moral effect ensues.
+He presents them to himself as influences by which he is consciously affected but which are not he, and with none of which he yet identifies himself. . . .
+So long as this state of things continues, no moral effect ensues.
 It ensues when the man's relation to these influences is altered by his identifying himself with one of them, by his taking the object of one of the tendencies as for the time his good.
 This is to will, and is in itself moral action. (§146)